Gifts, benefits and hospitality

 - Make it a criminal offence to give, promise or offer a bribe and to request, agree to receive or accept a bribe either at home or abroad.
 The measures also cover bribery of a foreign public official.

-- Increase the maximum penalty for bribery from seven to 10 years imprisonment, with an unlimited fine.
+- Increase the maximum penalty for bribery from 7 to 10 years imprisonment, with an unlimited fine.

-An organisation could be liable and held accountable if a senior person in the organisation (for example a managing director) commits a bribery offence.
+An organisation could be liable and held accountable if a senior person in the organisation (e.g a managing director) commits a bribery offence.

-Sports organisations will, however, still be able to provide hospitality as part of sponsorship agreements as long as it’s provided “in good faith” and as long the hospitality is reasonable and proportionate given the sort of business an organisation is in.
+However, sports organisations will still be able to provide hospitality as part of sponsorship agreements as long as it’s provided 'in good faith' and is reasonable and proportionate.

-It will also still be possible for organisations to provide tickets to sport events, take clients to dinner, offer gifts to clients to reflect good relationships or pay for reasonable travel expenses to demonstrate your goods/services to clients – as long as the benefits offered are reasonable and proportionate to your business.
+It will also still be possible for organisations to provide tickets to sport events, take clients to dinner, offer gifts to clients to reflect good relationships or pay for reasonable travel expenses as long as the benefits offered are reasonable and proportionate.